 Red Hat Fuse is a lightweight integration platform.
 It’s modular, which means it can run as a collection of nodes with different defined levels of data transformation and workflow management.
 You can create a pattern-based architecture that adapts to the unique needs of different use cases in your organization.
 You only use the features and capabilities that are essential for your immediate requirement.

 Although JCAPS supports HL7 standards, its foundation is built on older technology platforms.
 JCAPS uses NetBeans as its GUI and GlassFish as its container.
 These older technologies can limit your ability to adapt a more modern architectural design and roll out new services.

-Red Hat JBoss Fuse, among other technologies, includes Apache Camel which allows implementations based on patterns within the IT environment (called enterprise integration patterns).
-Apache Camel, combined with message and web services, also serves as the core integration technology for JBoss Fuse.
-JBoss Fuse supports over 150 connectors; it also has a rich API that allows developers to write their integration services quickly.
-JBoss Fuse includes a variety of default connectors, including SaaS applications like Salesforce and SAP, industry standards like HL7, technology standards like JDBC, and cloud services like Amazon AWS.
-JBoss Fuse also includes intuitive tooling for easier development.
+Red Hat Fuse, among other technologies, includes Apache Camel which allows implementations based on patterns within the IT environment (called enterprise integration patterns).
+Apache Camel, combined with message and web services, also serves as the core integration technology for Red Hat Fuse.
+Red Hat Fuse supports over 150 connectors; it also has a rich API that allows developers to write their integration services quickly.
+Red Hat Fuse includes a variety of default connectors, including SaaS applications like Salesforce and SAP, industry standards like HL7, technology standards like JDBC, and cloud services like Amazon AWS.
+Red Hat Fuse also includes intuitive tooling for easier development.